adrianbj/AdminRestrictBranch/README.md

 You can specify branch exclusions which will allow for editing of PageTable content housed in external parent branches and some other use cases.

+You can conditionslly prevent admin search from returning restricted pages for things like inserting links to pages via the autocomplete option in CKEditor.

 ## License

 This program is free software; you can redistribute it and/or